benjaminhkh/YoutubeNetworkAnalysis_MarkazFPIDiserang/README.md

 **Max Betweenness Centrality:** 124.18
 (Komentar Ketua FPI Terkait Ricuh di Kawasan Petamburan)

+>*Betweeness centrality* is the number of times a node falls along the shortest paths between two other nodes, representing the influence  of a node over the flow of information in a network.

 **Label size:** Node Degree

 **Max Degree:** 43 (out-degree 43, in-degree 0)